mwganson/wirefilter/README.md

 Default: (1,1,1).
 The scale to use for the x, y, and z directions.
 (Code borrowed / liberated / stolen from Draft Clone code.
 #### Uniform Scale (float)
 Default: 1.0.
 Scale equally in all directions.
 With 2D wires, Z is ignored during the scaling.
 The XYZ scaling above doesn't recenter the object, but this one does, so use it where you want to keep the scaled object centered with the original.
-### Selected Edges
-After the initial filtering of the wires from the original object, we can then filter edges to use in the WireFilter object itself.
-A wire is created from the selected edges and that is the only wire displayed.
-A face can be made from the wire.
-It can also be offset and scaled.
-Usage: select the edges in the 3D view, then toggle the Select Edges trigger from False to True to populate the Selected Edges property (a string list holding the names of the selected edges).
-Then set Use Selected Edges to True to enable this feature.
-#### Select Edges (boolean trigger)
-Default: False.
-Not your typical boolean variable.
-This is a command trigger.
-When you set it to True it runs a command, then sets itself back to False for the next time.
-This command will take the edges of the WireFilter object that are selected in the 3D view and use them to populate the Selected Edges property.
-#### Selected Edges (stringlist)
-Default: empty list.
-Will hold the names of the selected edges to be used to make a wire.
-This can be manually edited by entering in the names of the edges, e.g. Edge3, to use.
-#### Use Selected Edges (boolean)
-Default: False.
-If True and if Selected Edges property is not empty, the selected edges are used in place of the wires currently in use.
-A wire is made from the selected edges and displayed in the 3D view as the shape of the WireFilter object.
-You can make a face of this wire, offset this wire, and scale this wire.
-### Wire Filter
 #### Claim Children (boolean)
 Default: True.
 Whether to claim children in the tree view.
 You may toggle this to see the effect.
 #### Face Maker (enumeration)